AH-Likhon/kode-travel-agency-client-side/README.md

 Live Site: https://kode-travel-agency.web.app/

 Main Points:
-- This is a one kind of travel agency website
+- This is one kind of travel agency website.
-- Visiting this website users can login with their Google account
+- On this website, users can log in or register using a username, password, or Google authentication (OAuth2).
-- Users can book any package to travel/visit this package Tourist Spot
+- Users can book any package to travel with this package.
-- Users can also add their tour package if their wants by clicking on "Add A New Offer" Link in header.
+- Users can also add their own tour package if they want by clicking on the "Add A New Offer" link in the header.
 This is a private page.
 To submit their package, first they need to login.
-Then they can submit their submit.
-Their submitted package will add with All Offers List after their submition.
+Then they can submit their submission.
+Their submitted package will be added to the "All Offers List" after their submission.
-- After login, users can see their "Dashboard".
-In Dashboard, they can see "Manage All Offers", "My Booked" Link.
-In "Manage All Offers", they can see all offers of this website.
-If they want, they can delete any offer by click on "Delete" button.
-Also, in "My Booked", they can see their booking information as their profile.
-If they want, they can update and delete any bookingf information.
+- After login, users can see their "dashboard".
+On the dashboard, they can see the "Manage All Offers" and "My Booked" links.
+In "Manage All Offers", they can see all the offers on this website.
+If they want, they can delete any offer by clicking on the "Delete" button.
+Also, in "My Booked", they can see their booking information in the same profile.
+If they want, they can update and delete any booking information.